 The goal of the Associate in Arts in Kinesiology for Transfer Degree is to provide an efficient option for transfer to the California State University (CSU) from College of Marin in the Kinesiology major.
 As one of the primary missions of the community college is transfer, this degree offers students an option in a high-demand major.
-The intent is for students to satisfy the lower-division major preparation and general education requirements before trsfer.
+The intent is for students to satisfy the lower-division major preparation and general education requirements before transfer.
 To complete the Associate in Arts in Kinesiology for Transfer degree, a student must:

-- 1. Complete 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements, and - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - 2.
+- 1. Complete 60 semester units\ or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements, and - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district - 2.
 Complete all courses in the major with a grade of "C" or better, or "P" if the course is taken as "pass/no pass." - 3.
 Obtain a minimum grade point average of 2.0.

-REQUIREMENTS
+REQUIR EMENTS • UNITS

 Requi red Core:

 KIN/HED 114 Introduction to Kinesiology 3

 BIOL 120 Human Anatomy 5

-176 KINESIOLOGY MARIN.EDU

-BIOL 224 Human Physiology 5 KIN 110ABCD Mat Pilates 1 KIN 155A Swimming .5-2 KIN 112ABCD Zumba 1 KIN 169A Weight Training .5-2 KIN 117ABCD Basketball 1 KIN 173A Yoga .5-2 KIN 125ABCD Fitness 1 List A. S Select two courses: KIN 127 Functional Training 1 MATH 115 Probability and Statistics 4 KIN 147 Soccer 1 Or KIN 155ABCD Swimming 1 STAT 115 Introduction to Statistics 4 KIN 156ABCD Aquatic Fitness 1 CHEM 115 Survey of Organic and Biochemistry 5 KIN 160ABCD) Tennis 1 Or KIN 164 Sports Conditioning 1 CHEM 131 General Chemistry 5 KIN 169ABCD Weight Training 1 PHYS 18A General Physics 4 KIN 173ABCD) Yoga 1 Or KIN 175 Intercollegiate Baseball 2 PHYS 207A Mechanics and Properties of Matter 5 KIN 176 Intercollegiate Basketball 2 FIRE 215 Advanced First Aid/First Responder 3 KIN 180 Intercollegiate Soccer 2 Total Ma jor Units 23 - 26 KIN 181 Intercollegiate Softball 2 Maximu m Units D ouble-Counted (IGETC/CSU-GE): 7-10 units/7-10 units KIN 182 Intercollegiate Volleyball 2 Required IGETC/CS SU-GE Breadth: 37 units/39 units KIN 183 Intercollegiate Swimming 2 Remaini ng CSU Tra ansferable Electives (IGETC/CSU-GE): 2-8 units/4-7 units KIN 185 Intercollegiate Track and Field 2 TOTAL D EGREE UN NITS 60 KIN 190 Baseball Theory 1.5 Upon success ful completion of this degree, students will be able to: KIN 191 SoccerTheory 1.5 Analyze and assess various movement activities with an under- 192 Basketball Theory 1.5 standing of the basic principles of anatomy, physiology, and/or 193 Swimming Theory 1.5 biomechanics.
-194 Volleyball Theory 1.5 alue and implement wellness strategies and principles KIN 196 Softball Theory 1.5 • ort a healthy lifestyle. and principles KIN 198 Track and Field Theory 1.5 tila ισαρρυ it a meaning micotyne.
+BIOL 224 Human Physiology 5

+KIN 155A Swimming .5-2

+KIN 169A Weight Training .5-2

+KIN 173A Yoga .5-2

+List A. Select two courses:

+MATH 115 Probability and Statistics 4

+Or

+CATALOG 2019/2020 KINESIOLOGY 18'

+STAT 115 Introduction to Statistics 4 KIN

+CHEM 115 Survey of Organic and Biochemistry 5 KIN

+Or KIN

+CHEM 131 General Chemistry 5 KIN

+PHYS 108A General Physics 4 KIN

+Or KIN

+PHYS 207A Mechanics and Properties of Matter 5 KIN

+FIRE 215 Advanced First Aid/First Responder 3 KIN

+Total M ajor Unit ts 23 - 26 KIN

+Maximu ım Units D ouble-Counted (IGETC/CSU-GE): 7-10 units/7-10 units KIN

+Require d IGETC/C SU-GE Breadth: 37 units/39 units KIN

+Remain ing CSU Tr ransferable Electives (IGETC/CSU-GE): 2-8 units/4-7 units KIN

+TOTAL I DEGREE U INITS 60 KIN

+6.1 1 6.1 .
+1 .
+1 KIN

-- Analyze and assess various movement activities with an understanding of the basic principles of anatomy, physiology, and/or biomechanics. - Identify, value, and implement wellness strategies and principles that support a healthy lifestyle. - Quantitatively and qualitatively analyze successful skill development, proper technique, physiological principles, and kinesthetic awareness in activities related to physical education and athletics. - Utilize current technology to research and compile information in health and wellness, human performance, and athletic competition.
+- Analyze and assess various movement activities with an understanding of the basic principles of anatomy, physiology, and/or biomechanics. - Identify, value and implement wellness strategies and principles that support a healthy lifestyle. - Apply critical thinking skills in the quantitative and qualitative analysis of (successful) skill development, proper technique, physiological principles and kinesthetic awareness in activities related to physical education and athletics. - Utilize current technology to research and compile information in health and wellness, human performance and athletic competition.